Ricky-micky/project-phase-1/README.md

 ## By Erick Tembo

 ## Description
-The application includes a landing page showing some
+The application includes a landing page showing some bookings the way they arr done we also show some activities that are done in Kenya like bush safari and the the rest also provide forms to fill so as to conduct the booking

 ## Setup/Installation Instruction
 Download a zip in the code button to the desired folder